Beat 30: Boldford Bridge

 SX 364883 – SX 363876 1000m of single right hand bank

 This is a nice section of the Carey which is the upper and most popular of the two Carey beats.
 It comprises small riffle sections and some deep pools and runs, offering good dry fly and nymph fishing.
 Best fished from within the river using 7ft, 3-4wt fly rods.
 Catches on the Carey beats continue to steadily improve with reports of good mayfly hatches over the past few seasons.
-2016 was a great year with over 50 brown trout and more than 30 grayling, both with fish up to 12’’ and yet fishing pressure has remained largely unchanged.
+2017 was another great year with over 30 brown trout and more than 15 grayling, both with fish up to 12’’ and yet fishing pressure has remained largely unchanged.

 Directions & Access: